-Since it wasn't feasible to obtain consent to study participation in advance, we are now seeking approval for participation retrospectively.
-This means that we have conducted measurements on you using the RescueDoppler, but you must consent to us including additional data about you in the study.
+Since it wasn't possible to obtain consent to study participation in advance, we are now seeking approval for participation retrospectively.
+This means that we have conducted measurements on the patient using the RescueDoppler, but you must consent on behalf of the patient to us including additional data about the patient in the study.

 The information we have gathered in the study consists of blood flow measurements from the RescueDoppler.
-Additionally, we wish to gather information from the defibrillator used by healthcare personnel, data from other treatments related to CPR, as well as the following data from your medical records: age, gender, past illnesses, medications, probable cause of your cardiac arrest, CPR outcome, and the healthcare provider's report on the cardiac arrest you experienced.
+Additionally, we wish to gather information from the defibrillator used by healthcare personnel, data from other treatments related to CPR, as well as the following data from the patient's medical records: age, gender, past illnesses, medications, probable cause of your cardiac arrest, CPR outcome, and the healthcare provider's report on the cardiac arrest the patient experienced.

-Your participation ends when you have decided whether to consent to the inclusion of your data in the study or not.
+You and the patient's participation end when you have decided whether to consent to the inclusion of the patient's data in the study or not.

 If the research project demonstrates that the RescueDoppler device could be beneficial, the results from the study may contribute to supporting the safety and efficacy of a future CE marking for similar devices.
-Beyond this, there will be no commercial exploitation of you or your health information.
+Beyond this, there will be no commercial exploitation of the patient or the patient's health information.